go-row/3TAI/readme.md

 ## The game was built using the following :

- - HTML, JS, CSS.
+ - HTML, JS, CSS
- - Minimax Algorithm.
+ - Minimax Algorithm
- - Sounds from soundbible (see credit section).
+ - Sounds from soundbible (see credit section)

 ## Credits